Stunkz/KeyLogger-Python/README.md

 # KeyLogger-Python
 Key logger with python.
-Don't use it for illegal purpose :).
+Do not use it for illegal purpose :).

 ## Packages needed :